TheHazardWorks/Atlas/README.md

 ## Why Atlas?
 Atlas is an ongoing way to simplify and expand the default Map variable in JavaScript.
-The project was coded originally in TypeScript as nothing more than something to do after using map's several times across many of my projects.
+The project was coded originally in TypeScript as nothing more than something to do after using Map's several times across many of my projects.

 ## Features of Atlas